Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Classic Problems And General Methods of Solutions.md

 - Not optimal sometimes due to sometimes the most optimal way is taking a step backwards

 ## Working Backward
-- Starts to the goal and works backwards to determine subgoals
+- Starts to the goal and works backwards to determine subgoals and conditions
+- Famous example is the *Tower of Hanoi* problem
+-